 |

-As I had already announced in March last week, Red Baron attended
+As I announced last week in March, Red Baron attended

 Wikimania 2014, the 10th world meeting of the Wikipedia